compsocialscience/summer-institute/2025/amu-law/pre_arrival.md

 # Pre-arrival

 The Summer Institute will bring together people from many fields and backgrounds.
-In order to use our time together efficiently, there are a number of things that you should do before participating in SICSS-AMU/Law 2025.
+In order to use our time together efficiently, there are a number of things that you should complete the pre-read before participating in SICSS-AMU/Law 2025.

-- Complete the pre-read
-- Complete coding bootcamp (if needed)
-- Watch lecture videos
-- Prepare your computing environment

 Organizers will be available via Slack to support you as you work through these pre-arrival materials.
 Please feel free to reach out to us!